-5 Key Considerations for Retail Floor Plan Design and Space Utilization
+5 Key Considerations When Designing Retail Space

 There are several ways to lay out a store.
 How you approach this will be influenced by four factors:

 - The size and configuration of your space

 - The types of products and services you offer